urnathan/moke/README.md

 using RightCtrl as the first key of some combinations, which is orthogonal to its use as a keypress modifier key.

 Hence Moke.
-This reads from the keyboard device and generates mouse button events on a created user input device, which is dynamically found by the X server.
+This reads the keyboard device and generates mouse button events on a created user input device, which is dynamically found by the X server.
+It actually grabs the keyboard and proxys its key events too, after filtering out those that activate the emulated mouse buttons.

 ## Example